- Nine hours of Hiaki-language interviews with elders, transcribed and translated in full.

 The Mexican revolution from 1910-1920 saw the beginning of an increased migration of people from Mexico to the southwestern part of the U.S., including Arizona.
 The Hiaki people also joined in this movement out of Mexico, which is referred to as the “Great Dispersal” or “ Yaqui Diaspora” (Spicer 1974:7).

 This occurred because during and after the war, the Hiaki communities were being attacked by the Mexican military, and deported from their homeland in Sonora, Mexico.
 They were taken to Yucatan to work in forced labor camps on plantations.
-Many families were torn apart, as well as the communities.
+Many families and communities were torn apart.

 Many Hiaki people escaped to Arizona.
 Here they worked on ranches and in mines for very low salaries.
 The Mexican government wanted the U.S and Arizona authorities to control the border crossing of the Hiaki and also to find and deport the Hiakis back from where their Diaspora led them.
 Many employers did not cooperate, however, because Hiaki labor was cheap and very much needed.
 The refugees often passed as members of other tribes or as Mexicans in order to not get deported.